yoris29/web-challenges/README.md

 - ❌ **Never modify** the `solution/` folder
 - ❌ **Never push directly** to `main` — always work on your forked branch
 - ✅ **Always** follow the contribution workflow outlined
+- ✅ **Read each challenge's README** for specific setup instructions

 ---